mcculloughembedded/blog/src/content/blog/prg-introducing-flubber.md

 For me, it was too much mental overhead to get started.
 Ironically, that triggered a much larger project.

-I've been using Flubber to work through James' book, and I've integrated it into my profesional workflow.
+I've been using Flubber to work through James' book, and I've integrated it into my professional workflow.
 Obviously, I'm not an expert in TDD.
 Flubber is probably missing a few pieces of the puzzle, and overlooking others.
 If anything, that's why I've decided to make it public.